apthorpe/ostranaut_qs/README.md

 Filed a flight plan with ATC; it puts me in a radar shadow near some outer derelicts.
 Lt.
 Smartass shared his wishlist; hope it's still good by the time I get back.
 Just got taxi clearance; back to work.

 Note to self: **LEAVE THE FURNITURE ALONE.**

+### `08:42:41`

+What brain genius at Polaris decided orbits and planet surfaces should look identical in the VSM?
+I'm still alive, I have a clean set of coveralls, and most of my remass.
+That was too damn close.

+To Do: Hack the VSM color table in the PSNC.
+Or read the stupid manual again.

 ----
 A set of questions new players may have about Ostranauts, possibly with answers